The Aviation and Aerospace Archives Initiative

 2. Mission

-The Aviation and Aerospace Archives Initiative (AAAI) seeks to ensure that archives of aviation and aerospace in the United Kingdom are collected and preserved, made accessible, and their use facilitated.
+The Aviation and Aerospace Archives Initiative (AAAI) seeks to ensure that archives covering all aspects of aviation and aerospace in the United Kingdom are collected and preserved, made accessible, and their use facilitated.
 To this end it aims to

 • Connect individuals and institutions with interests in aviation and aerospace archives, providing opportunities for mutual support and a forum for advice and knowledge sharing.